2013 Indian Premier League spot-fixing and betting case: Criminal case

-Investigation details
+Investigation

-Neeraj aka Vaathu was arrested at his friend's house, whereas Chandila and Chavan were arrested from their team hotel in Mumbai.
-Rajasthan Royals suspended the contracts of the three players until the investigation was complete.
-Delhi police have claimed that Chavan has confessed being involved in the spot-fixing.
-The police also claimed that Chandila had tried to get other players, including Chavan, involved in the spot-fixing under the direction of the bookies.
+Sreesanth was arrested at his friend's house, whereas Chandila and Chavan were arrested from their team hotel in Mumbai on 16 May 2013.

+Delhi Police had claimed that Chavan had confessed to being involved in the spot-fixing.
+The police also claimed that Chandila had tried to involve other players, including Chavan, in spot-fixing under the bookies' direction.